 The world around us is increasingly fraught with uncertainty.
 The world is also complex and diverse in ways that encompass a diversity of perspectives, backgrounds, cultures, interests, and circumstances.
 Consequently, managers everywhere need to be effective at handling uncertainty and also just, attentive, and equitable in their engagements with diversity.
 This course focuses on skills that enable an individual to be innovative and creative while managing and interacting in uncertain and diverse environments.
 Managers need the ability to reason clearly and articulate this reasoning to others.
 While working in a team, the manager needs to be able to follow the points made by their teammates and understand the thinking from those outside the organization.
 To achieve these goals, this course focuses first on illuminating the key elements of critical thinking and also impasses to deliberation, collaboration, and mutual understanding.
 It provides students the opportunity to make their own reasoning explicit, reflect on the quality of thinking around them, and to engage, challenge, and learn from the thinking of others in a constructive manner.
 It dives deep into understanding design thinking, and how one can apply principles of design thinking to build empathy and gain insights into others’ perspectives.
 Finally, the course provides students the opportunity to apply their learning to innovate in an uncertain context, and gain hands-on experience with the process of creating solutions to enable organizational growth.

-Students choose an approved interdisciplinary course involving business and some other discipline(s); this course must be an upper-division (300 or 400 level) or H-version course, offered either within the Business School or from any other academic unit on campus.
-Examples of topics might include: Business and Law, Business and Literature, the History of Business, Business in Southeast Asia, Business and Race, Marxist and Postcolonial Theories of Business, the Business of Public Health, etc. These courses will be approved by the Smith School and the Honors College.
+- Approved Interdisciplinary Course involving business and some other discipline(s); this course must be an upper-division (300 or 400 level) or H-version course, offered either within the Business School or from any other academic unit on campus.
+Examples of topics might include: Business and Law, Business and Literature, the History of Business, Business in Southeast Asia, Business and Race, Marxist and Postcolonial Theories of Business, the Business of Public Health, etc. These courses will be approved by the Smith School and the Honors College;

 How to Become a Member of the Smith Interdisciplinary Business Honors Program